sachin-sanchania/php-user-portal/README.md

 # 🧑‍💼 User Portal - PHP User Management System

 A simple PHP-based user portal that supports registration, login, profile management, and dashboard functionality.
 This project demonstrates basic user authentication, file upload, and session handling.
+A secure and well-structured **PHP User Portal** built with the MVC approach.

+This project demonstrates best practices in:
+- 📂 Organizing PHP code using **Models** for cleaner architecture
+- 🔒 Secure **database connection** with PDO & prepared statements
+- 👤 User registration, login, and profile management
+- 📊 Simple dashboard for authenticated users

+Ideal for developers learning **PHP project structure** or building real-world authentication systems.

 ---